Antoine Pinto

-Antoine Pinto (born February 16, 1991), also known as Antoine Siangboxing, is a French kickboxer who trains in Thailand.
+Antoine Pinto (born February 16, 1991), also known as Antoine Siangboxing, is a French former Muay Thai kickboxer who trains in Thailand.

 Pinto is best known as the youngest foreign fighter to have competed at the prestigious Lumpinee Stadium at 14 and Rajadamnern Stadium at 15.

 He has competed for the Thai Fight and Glory promotions.

 Biography and career

-Antoine Siangboxing "The Phenom" was born as Antoine Pinto in France.
-Antoine was born to a French father and French-Khmer mother.
-His maternal grandfather was Lon Nonn, the younger brother of former Cambodian Prime Minister Lon Nol.
-He had his first fight at the age of 11.
+Antoine Siangboxing, nicknamed "The Phenom", was born as Antoine Pinto in Toulouse, France.

+Both of his parents are French.
+Antoine had his first fight at the age of 11.
 He was the youngest foreigner to have fought at Lumpinee Stadium at the age of 14 (2005) and is the youngest to have fought at Rajadamnern Stadium at the age of 15.

 He defeated Farid Villaume by decision at Best of Siam 2 in Paris on November 22, 2012.

 Thai Fight

 He was set to fight Yodsanklai Fairtex at THAI FIGHT Extreme 2013: Bangkok in Bangkok, Thailand on June 29, 2013 but his opponent was changed to Tu Warren for unknown reasons.
 He beat Warren on points.

 He TKO'd Dorian Price in round three at THAI FIGHT Extreme 2013: Pattani in Pattani, Thailand on September 22, 2013.

 He outpointed Gustavo Mendes in a non-tournament affair at the opening round of the 2013 edition of Thai Fight's -70 kg/154 lb tournament in Thailand on October 23, 2013.

 He beat Luca Novello by decision in a non-tournament match at the Thai Fight Semi-finals in Bangkok, Thailand on November 30, 2013.

 He beat Eddie Vendetta by decision at THAI FIGHT World Battle 2014: Klai Kang Won in Hua Hin, Thailand on February 22, 2014.

 On October 25, 2014, he defeated Michael Corley by TKO in the quarter-finals of the 2014 Thai Fight 72.5 kg King's Cup Tournament.

 Pinto defeated Sen Buntheng by decision in the tournament semi-finals on November 22, 2014.

 On December 21, 2014, Antoine Pinto faced Saiyok Pumpanmuang in the Thai Fight 72.5 kg Tournament Final, getting knocked down twice en route to a decision loss.